brightsign/BrightAuthor-Plugins/Restore-Presentation/README.md

 Overview
 ---------
 <p>This plugin allows you to return to the previous presentation when switching among presentations.
-Normally, when switching among a group of three or more presentations that are linked together with Switch Presentation command, there is no way to return to the previous presentation without using a complicated set of conditional expressions and User Variables.
+Normally, when switching among a group of three or more presentations that are linked together with Switch Presentation command, there is no way to reliably return to the previous presentation without using a complicated set of conditional expressions and User Variables.
 With this plugin, you can have the current presentation return to whatever presentation switched to it previously.</p>

 Adding the Plugin to Presentations
 ----------------------------------
 <p>To add the plugin to a presentation, navigate to <strong>File > Presentation Properties > Autorun</strong> and click <strong>Add Script Plugin</strong>.
 Specify the plugin <strong>Name</strong> as "switch".
-Repeat this process for <em>every</em> presentation in the group (not just the presentations that will be using the plugin).</p>
+Make sure to add this plugin <em>every</em> presentation in the group (not just the presentations that will be using the plugin).</p>

 Adding Additional Switch Presentations
 -----------------------------------